ascheel/coder-unraid/DOCKER-IMAGE.md

 ### Using GitHub Actions (Recommended)

-The GitHub Actions workflow handles building and pushing automatically.
-Just push to the repository or create a tag.
+The GitHub Actions workflow handles building and pushing.
+Simply trigger it manually from the Actions tab when you need to build a new image.

 ## Image Tags